 For Chronic Upper & Mid Back Pain

-A thoracic facet joint injection is an outpatient procedure for diagnosing and treating upper and middle back pain.
+A thoracic medial branch block is an outpatient procedure for diagnosing and treating upper and middle back pain.

 What are thoracic facet joints?

 Facet joints connect the vertebrae, the bones of the spine.
 They help guide your spine when you move.
-The section of your spine between your neck and low back is called the thoracic region.
+The area of the spine between your neck and low back is called the thoracic region.
 It contains twelve vertebrae.

 Facet joints are found on both sides of the spine.
 Each is about the size of a thumbnail.
 Thoracic facet joints are named for the vertebrae they connect and the side of the spine where they are found.
 The right T4-5 facet joint, for example, joins the 4th and 5th thoracic vertebrae on the right side.